Personality Growth: Are You Ready to Expand Beyond a Personality Type?

 Our team at Tilt365 emphatically believes that the best way to behave is almost always dependent on the situation.
 We have evidence that the most advanced minds are more balanced and well-rounded in terms of traits and personality growth and contribute to their social groups and teams in ways that can produce more creativity and innovation.
 People who have more balanced identities are often more thoughtful about which traits to exhibit in a wide variety of situations.
-We call this a “balanced whole self-concept” and what it means is that you are sometimes one trait and sometimes the opposite trait, depending on what is appropriate contextually.
-(We are doing ongoing research on this topic and you can participate here).
+We call this a “balanced whole self-concept,” and what it means is that you are sometimes one trait and sometimes the opposite trait, depending on what is appropriate contextually.

-You can take the True Tilt Personality Assessment here.
-Unlike other personality assessments it will show you your preferred character strengths PLUS the path to development of all four of the primary patterns that produce generativity in life and work.
+You can take the True Tilt Personality Profile™ assessment here.
+Unlike other personality assessments, it will show you your preferred character strengths, PLUS the path to the development of all four of the primary patterns that produce generativity in life and work.
 The True Tilt Personality Assessment is a great tool for those looking to learn how personality development can create transformative growth.

-We also offer books for personal growth, which poses a thought provoking method for building strong internal confidence and happiness by focusing inward instead of being at the affect of outside forces.
+We also offer books for personal growth, which poses a thought-provoking method for building strong internal confidence and happiness by focusing inward instead of being at the effect of outside forces.

 Your personality is only where your identity begins, but it’s your character that will determine your destiny.